chriscuber123/AdventOfCode/README.md

-# AdventOfCode2022
+# AdventOfCode
-Advent of Code 2022 solutions
+Advent of Code solutions

-master.py contains all solutions